 You can use Hosted Fields events to detect card types and alter the UI as a customer is entering information.

-Hosted Fields inputs cannot support custom webfonts (this is due to specific SAQ A regulations regarding server assets).
+Hosted Fields inputs can't support custom webfonts (this is due to specific SAQ A regulations regarding server assets).
 However, you can still specify potential system fonts that your customer might have, and provide fallbacks.

 Accepting credit cards doesn't have to be boring!
 Leverage CSS transforms with Hosted Fields to make a unique form experience.